Larry Bird Fast Facts

 He stands 6'9".

-Wore the number 33 on his basketball jersey in high school, college and with the Celtics.
+Wore the number 33 on his basketball jersey in high school, college and with the Boston Celtics.

 Attended Indiana University for only 24 days.